urllib3/urllib3/docs/advanced-usage.rst

 established with a HTTP CONNECT.
 Afterward a TLS connection will be established with the destination and your request will be sent.

-Contacting HTTPS websites through HTTPS proxies is currently not supported but is being developed at this time.
+Contacting HTTPS websites through HTTPS proxies is currently not supported.

 For SOCKS, you can use :class:`~contrib.socks.SOCKSProxyManager` to connect to SOCKS4 or SOCKS5 proxies.
 In order to use SOCKS proxies you will need to